Division of Health Professions

 - Seamless transition into a variety of post-professional residency training programs that provide advanced specializations in orthopaedics, sports, neurorehabilitation, geriatrics, and pediatrics upon graduation.

-Doctor of Science in Occupational Therapy
+Army-Baylor Doctor of Occupational Therapy Programs

 Doctor of Science in Physical Therapy Studies with an emphasis in Sport Medicine